s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - for OLAP
 - add remove nodes on the fly
 - replication to different region
-- HA cluster requires 3 copies of your data, one in redshit, other in S3
+- HA cluster requires 3 copies of your data, one in redshift, other in S3
 - billed for
   - computing nodes hours
   - backups